soda-collections-objects-data-literacy/op_sodaboard_plugin/README.md

 The plugin defines a `KittenSeeder` which creates a few example rows to be displayed in the `KittensController`.

-A plugin's seeders have to be defined under its namespace within the `BasicData` module, for instance `BasicData::ProtoPlugin::KittensSeeder`.
+A plugin's seeders have to be defined under its namespace within the `BasicData` module, for instance `BasicData::RoadmapPlugin::KittensSeeder`.
 They will be discovered and invoked by the core automatically.